 Are you a mom wanting to enjoy effortless style and comfort this winter season?
 Wish it wasn’t such a frustrating struggle to decide what to wear each morning?

-Let me address the stigma around the word "capsule."
-I shared this on a recent newsletter to my subscribers and I think it helped clarify a lot.
+Let me address the stigma around the word “capsule.”

 If you’re like me earlier this year, a “capsule wardrobe” might put you off.
 I mean, not everyone is excited by the idea of a TINY wardrobe.
 But since starting this blog and style journey, I’ve learned a couple things during my research of best ways to improve my wardrobe experience.

 Below are the points that shape my personal philosophy on capsules, and the approach I take when offering them on the blog.

 A capsule wardrobe is NOT throwing most of your clothes away; it’s NOT buying only expensive and high quality pieces.

 Here’s how a capsule wardrobe works best for a mom: